Mobile device management for Contoso

 Set Intune as the Mobile Device Management (MDM) authority, and use Intune on Azure to administer content and manage the devices

-Created Azure Active Directory (Azure AD) groups for devices for enrollment and Intune settings and device-based Conditional Access policies
+Created Microsoft Entra groups for devices for enrollment and Intune settings and device-based Conditional Access policies

 For more information, see Contoso Conditional Access policies.